nickdala/azure-experiments/samples/blob-event-grid-container-app/README.md

     ![storage-blob-text-sample](./assets/storage-blob-text-sample.png)

- The event subscription publish an event to the storage queue after the file was uploaded.
+ The event subscription published an event to the storage queue after the file was uploaded.
 Let's take a look at the `storage queue`.

  1. Navigate to the storage account.
  1. Click on the storage queue.